getify/You-Dont-Know-JS/get-started/ch1.md

 The idea is that JS developers can write code with confidence that their code won't stop working unpredictably because a browser update is released.
 This makes the decision to choose JS for a program a more wise and safe investment, for years into the future.

 That "guarantee" is no small thing.
 Maintaining backwards compatibility, stretched out across almost 25 years of the language's history, creates an enormous burden and a whole slew of unique challenges.
-You'd be hard pressed to find many other examples in computing of such a commitment to backwards compatibility.
+You'd be hard-pressed to find many other examples in computing such a commitment to backwards compatibility.

 The costs of sticking to this principle should not be casually dismissed.
 It necessarily creates a very high bar to including changing or extending the language; any decision becomes effectively permanent, mistakes and all.
 Once it's in JS, it can't be taken out because it might break programs, even if we'd really, really like to remove it!

 There are some small exceptions to this rule.
 JS has had some backwards-incompatible changes, but TC39 is extremely cautious in doing so.
 They study existing code on the web (via browser data gathering) to estimate the impact of such breakage, and browsers ultimately decide and vote on whether they're willing to take the heat from users for a very small-scale breakage weighed against the benefits of fixing or improving some aspect of the language for many more sites (and users).

-These kinds of changes are rare, and are almost always in corner cases of usage that are unlikely to be observably breaking in many sites.
+These kinds of changes are rare and are almost always in corner cases of usage that are unlikely to be observably breaking in many sites.

 Compare *backwards compatibility* to its counterpart, *forwards compatibility*.
 Being forwards-compatible means that including a new addition to the language in a program would not cause that program to break if it were run in an older JS engine. **JS is not forwards-compatible**, despite many wishing such, and even incorrectly believing the myth that it is.

 HTML and CSS, by contrast, are forwards-compatible but not backwards-compatible.
 If you dug up some HTML or CSS written back in 1995, it's entirely possible it would not work (or work the same) today.
 But, if you use a new feature from 2019 in a browser from 2010, the page isn't "broken" -- the unrecognized CSS/HTML is skipped over, while the rest of the CSS/HTML would be processed accordingly.

 It may seem desirable for forwards-compatibility to be included in programming language design, but it's generally impractical to do so.
-Markup (HTML) or styling (CSS) are declarative in nature, so it's much easier to "skip over" unrecognized declarations with minimal impact to other recognized declarations.
+Markup (HTML) or styling (CSS) are declarative in nature, so it's much easier to "skip over" unrecognized declarations with minimal impact on other recognized declarations.

 But chaos and non-determinism would ensue if a programming language engine selectively skipped statements (or even expressions!) that it didn't understand, as it's impossible to ensure that a subsequent part of the program wasn't expecting the skipped-over part to have been processed.